samxkevin/samxkevin/README.md

 Greetings.
 I’m @samxkevin.

-Engineering student at KMCE, contributing to TechTattva initiatives like CPatKMCE and Technovate.
+Engineering student at KMCE.
 Pursuing applied machine learning.
 Focused on IoT, AI, and purposeful systems.

 Always in a constant pursuit of innovation and mastery.